dougeby/IntuneDocs/InTuneDocs/DeployUse/whats-coming-in-intune.md

 |Windows 10 Desktop | Not supported|

 ## Service deprecation
-* **Custom Group Targeting of Notification Rules Removal.** Coming in early June, 2016, you will no longer be able to use the Create Notification Rule Wizard to target user-created groups with notification rules.
+**Custom Group Targeting of Notification Rules Removal.**
+Intune notification rules define who an email alert will be sent to from Intune.
+Currently, you can configure notification rules to send emails to all users of devices in an Intune device group that you created.
+From around June 1st 2016 moving forward, targeting user-created groups will no longer be supported.

-    Currently, to target a user-created group from the Microsoft Intune administration console, you choose **Admin** > **Notification Rules** > **Create New Rule**.
-In step two of the Create Notification Rule Wizard, you must select the device groups which the rule will target.
-This step, **Select device groups**, is being deprecated from the Intune Console.
+Today, to target a notification rule to a group you created from the Microsoft Intune administration console, you would take the following steps:

+In the **Admin** workspace, click **Notification Rules** > **Create New Rule**

+In step two of the Create Notification Rule Wizard, select the device groups which the rule will target.
+This step, “select device groups”, is being removed from the Intune Console.

-    **Select device groups** will no longer be supported after the June 1606 release of Intune.
-However, you will continue to see this option until August 2016.
-After August, we will begin phasing our tenants to the new experience over a period of two months.
-By October 2016, all existing customers should be transitioned to the new experience.
-After migrating to the new experience, you will no longer be presented with the option to target notification rules at a specific group.
+The preliminary timeline for this change is as follows:
+•	In June, 2016, new tenants will not see step two of the Create Notification Rule Wizard.
+Exiting tenants are unaffected.
+•	Around August, 2016, some existing tenants will not see the “select device groups” in the wizard.
+•	Around October, 2016, we expect that all tenants will not see the “select device groups” in the wizard.

 <!---	TFS 1278864--->